CoSPlan: Corrective Sequential Planning via Scene Graph Incremental Updates: Results

 \textbf{Table 2 results} Comparing different VLMs, from Table 2, we observe that InternVLM and GPT-4o methods consistently outperform prior baselines on both \textit{Step Completion} and \textit{Error Detection}.
 GPT-4o achieves the highest performance across all tasks, indicating the synergy between strong underlying language and reasoning about sequence of actions as expected.
 Intern-VLM also demonstrates significant gains over its counterparts showing strong performance on Maze-E and Robo-VQA as compared to other models. \Cref{tab:supp_results} presents detailed results for the models providing a comperehensive coverage of models and zero shot adapting techniques.

 \textbf{Effect on number of Obstacles} \underline{\Cref{fig:no_obstacles_maze}} shows that the number of obstacles (red box) in Maze-E doesn't seem to impact performance.
-There are 2 likely explanations: 1) Increase in the number of obstacles reduces the possibilities of paths towards goal, easing the difficulty. ii) Constant accuracy may indicate the model not understanding/ignoring the boxes/obstacles.
+This is likely because the model are not able to understanding the problem and may even ignoring the boxes/obstacles.

 \textbf{Bias towards selective options} For Blocks-World-E, Janus predicts 100\% of the time option A, and a strong bias towards the prediction of option A (\underline{\cref{fig:option_a_pick}}).
 This partially explains the accuracy near random, as the correct solution appears at option A with a uniform probability among all 5 options (A, B, C, D, and E).
+Similar problem with Qwen 2, where the model predicts option A irrespective of the content of option.